Wrongful Death Settlement Calculator

 How Do You Calculate Wrongful Death Settlements?

 There’s no denying how difficult it is to put a price tag on human life.
-But in the case of a wrongful death settlement, it’s necessary.
-Wrongful death settlements are proportionate to the earning power of the decedent.
+But in the case of a wrongful death settlement amount, it’s necessary.
+Wrongful death damages are proportionate to the earning power and financial losses of the decedent, including both economic damages and non-economic damages.
 This means that the settlement will account for any money or benefits the decedent would have earned if they had lived.

-Some of the factors that the wrongful death settlement calculator takes into account are:
+Some of the factors that the wrongful death settlement calculator takes into account to determine compensatory damages include:

 - The deceased person’s age